 Why should we address this issue?

-In 2019, the number of catalytic converter theft claims reported to Southern Mutual Church Insurance Company was nearly equal to the number of claims in the previous 8 years combined.
-Through the first three months of 2020, SMCI has experienced an even higher frequency of these losses.
+Churches continue to be targets of catalytic converter theft.
+At Southern Mutual Church Insurance Company, we have seen the number of claims filed for catalytic converter thefts doubled from 2020 to 2021.
 With the continued rise in claims in this area, Southern Mutual Church Insurance is here to help.
 To learn more about how you can protect your church from this type of threat, contact one of our professionals at Southern Mutual Church Insurance to see how we can help.
-Please call (800) 922-5332 or email us at firstname.lastname@example.org more information.
+Please call (800) 922-5332 or email us at email@example.com more information.

 Here is how to protect your church from cyber threats

 In today’s electronically connected world, anyone with a computer is vulnerable to cyber attacks.
 That is true for churches as much as for any private business or government agency.

 When hackers can break into Target, Home Depot, Sony, Citibank, the NSA, the IRS and even Facebook, how can you keep your church and the personal information of your congregation safe?

 Churches are particularly vulnerable because their systems tend to have a diverse set of users – staff, volunteers, members, and visitors with their own devices that might connect to the church network while they are in the building.